Updated: 4 days ago

 The best place to start may not be so obvious.
 A lot of people start by introducing OKRs to their team.
 This usually involves education and influence - and if you're up for the challenge, go for it!

 If you'd like to start a little slower, why not try experimenting with OKRs yourself?
 It could be your personal goals for the quarter or could be as simple for capturing goals for an upcoming birthday party.

 We have a heap of free research, templates and quick guides to get you started on our Resources page and you can also access our OKR related articles in our Blog section.
 Check it out and let us know what you think!

 At SKILLFIRE we have harnessed OKRs since our early inception to help create radical outcomes for our customers and people.
 We've learnt a lot initially embedding OKRs within our business, and since this time helping countless clients apply the framework themselves.

-We've built up a vibrant OKR community throughout Australia, and we're always keen to chat, so contact us at any time!
+We've built up a vibrant OKR community throughout Australia from our home base in Melbourne and Sydney, and we're always keen to chat, so contact us at any time!

 We've surveyed the best top-performing businesses how they're driving success during this challenging time.